T45K/feature-flag-remover/README.md

 Let's remove unused feature flag-related code!

-This repository has only APIs.
+This repository provides only the core API (annotations).
-Removal logic itself is written in [Plugin repository](https://github.com/T45K/feature-flag-remover-plugin).
+The actual removal logic is implemented in the [Plugin repository](https://github.com/T45K/feature-flag-remover-plugin).

 ## Requirement